cloudops/cloudmc-standard-kb/en/basic-concepts/environments.md

 ## Overview

-In CloudOps, service connections \(or, simply *services*\) provide the mechanism for connecting to a remote service such a cloud provider.
+In CloudOps, service connections \(or, simply *services*\) provide the mechanism for connecting to a remote service such as a cloud provider.
 To access the resources provided by the remote service, CloudOps users interact with an entity called an environment, which exists inside of a service connection.
 Each environment has its own resources, separate from all other environments, even those that are in the same service connection.
 This enables the existence of distinct environments to isolate production workloads from development systems, or to establish project-specific sandboxes.
 Additionally, an environment is accessible only to users that have been added to the environment as members, or to those users whose level privilege overrides the default behavior.

 Environments act as logical containers, abstracting functionality which may vary greatly between different types of service connections.
 For more information on which entities an environment maps to in a specific service, refer to that service's Overview article.
 Furthermore, the system calculates service usage at the organization-level for billing purposes, and the resources consumed by each environments are also tracked separately, which allows businesses to generate internal chargeback reports on a per-environment basis if they wish.